ibm-cloud-docs/vpc/block_storage_is_profiles.md

 ## Custom IOPS profile
 {: #custom}

 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 You can customize the IOPS by specifying the total IOPS for the volume within the range for its volume size.
 You can provision volumes with IOPS performance from 100 IOPS to 48,000 IOPS, based on volume size.
+Custom IOPS profiles are backed by solid-state drives (SSDs).

 Table 2 shows the available IOPS ranges based on volume size.